Bus Connectivity Enhancement Programme (BCEP)

 • Introduction of new bus services

-An example cited by LTA is the upcoming extension of an existing bus service to connect residents in Toa Payoh East to Caldecott MRT Station by the end of 2024.
+An example cited by LTA was the extension of Bus Service 230 to connect residents in Toa Payoh East to Caldecott MRT Station.
+Initially announced for the end of 2024, the implementation was delayed to February 2025.

 Peak-hour Express Bus Services

-More peak-hour express bus services, such as City Direct Services, will be introduced under the BCEP to provide an alternative option for residents to complement busier MRT lines.
+More peak-hour express bus services will be introduced under the BCEP to complement busier MRT lines.
+These include City Direct services, which connect residential estates with the CBD via expressways.

 New Bus Services in New Estates

-Under the BCEP, early batches of residents who moved into new estates will be better served by the expedited introduction of new bus services in anticipation of growing demand.
+Under the BCEP, residents of new housing estates would be better served by the expedited introduction of new bus services in anticipation of growing demand.

-An example cited by LTA is the aim of introducing a new bus service connecting residents in new and upcoming BTO developments in Yishun East to nearby Khatib MRT station by end September 2024.
-This was later announced to be Service 861 commencing service on 15 September 2024.
+An example cited by LTA was the introduction of Bus Service 861 on 15 September 2024, which connects residents in new and upcoming BTO developments in Yishun East to nearby Khatib MRT station.

 Express Feeder Bus Services

-A new concept, “express feeder” bus services, will be launched under the BCEP to enhance connectivity for residents in estates with areas located farther away from major transport nodes and town centres.
-These services will take more direct routes with fewer intermediate stops compared to regular feeder bus services, reducing residents’ travel time for the first and last mile of their journeys from major transport nodes.
+A new category of bus service, the “express feeder”, was launched under the BCEP to enhance connectivity for residents in estates with areas located farther away from major transport nodes and town centres.
+These services will take more direct routes with fewer intermediate stops than regular feeder bus services, reducing residents’ travel time for the first and last mile of their journeys from major transport nodes.

-An example cited by LTA is an upcoming bus service in Tampines North, which will provide a more direct connection for residents in Tampines North to Tampines MRT station in December 2024.
+An example cited by LTA was Express Feeder 298X in Tampines North, which commenced service on 9 December 2024, providing a more direct connection for residents in Tampines North to Tampines MRT station in December 2024.

 Rollout